srajgopalan/LDAPInterceptor/README.md

-# LDAPInterceptor
+# LDAP Interceptor For Solace
-An LDAP front end for integrating Solace with alternate authentication systems
+An LDAP front end for integrating Solace message routers with alternate authentication systems